 The reason the beam is invisible in the first picture is that all the light from the laser travels toward the wall (and none toward the camera).
 But in the second picture, the water vapour scatters some of that light in random directions, allowing some of it to reach the camera.
-There's a subtle point here: light for a regular light bulb also does this to some extent.
+There's a subtle point here: light from a regular light bulb also does this.
 What I mean is this: